-Snaking through the park (and providing access to most of the trailheads) is the stunningly scenic Sognefjellet Rd (Rv55), billed as 'the road over the roof of Norway'.
-Put simply, it's one of Norway's most beautiful drives.
+Town councillors of the world: You may have built a lot of roads in your time – many of them are probably very useful; but chances are none of them are as spectacular as this one.
+Snaking through Jotunheimen National Park (and providing access to most of the trailheads), the stunningly scenic Sognefjellet Rd (Rv55) connects Lustrafjorden with Lom, and is billed as 'the road over the roof of Norway'.
+With little doubt it's one of Norway's most beautiful drives.

-It connects Lustrafjorden with Lom and was constructed in 1939 by unemployed youths.
-It rises to a height of 1434m, making it the highest mountain road in northern Europe.
-It has been chosen as one of Norway's 18 'National Tourist Routes'; visit www.turistveg.no for more information about the road.
+Constructed in 1939 by unemployed youths, the road rises to a height of 1434m, making it the highest mountain road in northern Europe.
+It is one of Norway's 18 'National Tourist Routes'.

 The snow sometimes doesn't melt until early July, although the road is usually open from May to September.
-The road can get very narrow and snow is often piled metres high on either side of the road.
+The road can get very narrow and snow is often piled metres high on either side.
 Ample camping and other accommodation options line the road.

-From mid-June to late August, two daily buses run between Lom and Sogndal (Nkr255, 3½ hours) via Sognefjellet Rd.
+From mid-June to late August, a daily bus runs between Lom and Sogndal (Nkr250, 3½ hours) via Sognefjellet Rd.